-- 95% of all businesses have dealt with employee theft
+- Over 90% of all businesses have dealt with employee theft

-- Employee dishonesty costs US businesses $50 billion every year
+- Employee dishonesty costs US businesses $50 billion annually

-- Businesses generally recover 39% of embezzled funds
+- Businesses generally recover almost 40% of embezzled funds

-- Time theft causes companies to lose around $400 billion every year
+- Time theft leads to companies losing around $400 billion a year

-- Dishonest restaurant employees steal $1,900 on average
+- On average, dishonest restaurant employees steal $1,900

 Stats on Employee Theft Cases